Interpersonal communication

+History

+The detailed study of interpersonal communication dates back to the 1970s and was formalized based on aspects of communication that preceded it.
+Aspects of communication such as rhetoric, persuasion, and dialogue have become a part of interpersonal communication.
+As writing and language styles developed, humans found ways to transfer messages.
+Interpersonal communication was one such way.
+In a world where technologies were not available to communicate, humans used pictures and carvings, which later developed into words and expressions.
+Interpersonal communication is now seen in a more dyadic way; finding face-to-face interaction as a more distinct form.
+The dynamics of interpersonal communication began to shift at the break of the Industrial Revolution.
+The evolution of interpersonal communication is multifaceted and aligns with technological advancements, societal changes, and theories.

+Traditionally, interpersonal communication is grounded in face-to-face communication between people.
+As technology changed, the interpersonal communication style adapted from face-to-face interaction to a mediated component.
+The tools added over the years include the telegraph, telephone, and several media sites facilitating communication.
+Later in the article, the impacts of media on interpersonal communication are discussed.
+Interpersonal communication over the years has been aimed at forming relationships and ending relationships.
+The world has become more reliant on a mediated form of communication, which in turn has become a part of interpersonal communication as it has become an avenue in which most humans have decided to communicate.
+While this form is not traditional to interpersonal communication, it does fit the cities within the definition of interpersonal communication, which is the exchange between two or more people.

 Foundation of interpersonal communication

 Interpersonal communication process principles

 Human communication is a complex process with many components.
 And there are principles of communication that guide our understanding of communication.

 Communication is transactional

 Communication is a transactional communication—that is, a dynamic process created by the participants through their interaction with each other.
 In short, communication is an interactive process in which both parties need to participate.
 A metaphor is dancing.
 It is more like a process in which you and your partner are constantly running in and working together.
 Two perfect dancers do not necessarily guarantee the absolute success of a dance, but the perfect cooperation of two not-so-excellent dancers can guarantee a successful dance.

 Communication can be intentional and unintentional

-Some communication is intentional and deliberate, for example, before you ask your boss to give you a promotion or a raise, you will do a lot of mental building and practice many times how to talk to your boss so that it won't cause embarrassment.
+Some communication is intentional and deliberate, for example, before you ask your boss to give you a promotion or a raise, you will do a lot of mental building and practice many times how to talk to your boss so that it will not cause embarrassment.
 But at the same time, communication can also be unintentional.
 For example, you are complaining about your unfortunate experience today in the corner of the school, but it happens that your friend overhears your complaint.
-Even if you don't want others to know about your experience from the bottom of your heart, but unintentionally, this also delivers message and forms communication.
+Even if you do not want others to know about your experience from the bottom of your heart, but unintentionally, this also delivers message and forms communication.